-It certainly won’t give you all the answers, but will show you why a company processed personal data, what they process, and with whom they share it.
+It won’t give you all the answers but will show you why a company processes personal data, what they process, and with whom they share it.

-The General Data Protection Regulation (GDPR) of the EU, on the other hand, does not explicitly require one, but it requires businesses to provide users with information on their personal data operations under the transparency and accountability principles.
+The General Data Protection Regulation (GDPR) of the EU, on the other hand, does not explicitly require one.
+Still, it requires businesses to provide users with information on their data operations under the transparency and accountability principles.

-Unlike the CCPA, it is not explicit about the information that should be provided to users, but is sprinkled with many requirements regarding the information a business needs to provide to users in relation to transparency and accountability.
+Unlike the CCPA, it is not explicit about the information that users should provide.
+Still, it is sprinkled with many requirements regarding the information a business must deliver to users about transparency and accountability.

-If you run a business or a simple blog as an individual, your name along with location or email address would be enough.
+If you run a business or a simple blog as an individual, your name, location, or email address would be enough.

 Categories of personal data can be a person’s name, alias, home address, email address, ZIP code, phone number, ID number, passport number, Social Security Number, etc.

 Personal data under the GDPR also includes health data, information about private life, IP address, political views, religious views, or any other information that could be directly or indirectly linked to an individual.
 Therefore, anything can be a category of personal data as long as it can by itself or in combination with other data identify a person.

 Here you should describe the methods of data processing.
 In most cases, either: